 - Groups should be comprised of leader(s) plus five or six students from a variety of disciplines.

 - All seminar participants will meet as a group at least FIVE times during the fall semester.
 Full participation is essential, and the student seminar leader(s) will work with students at the beginning of the fall semester to create a schedule of meetings amenable to all members of the group.

 - The Seminar’s student organizer(s) have a faculty advisor who will assist the undergraduate fellows in choosing reading materials and organizing a speaker, if so desired.
 This advisor will also serve as an engaged mentor throughout the process and will attend a) a spring planning meeting and b) one of five seminar meetings during the fall semester.
 Details on faculty obligations provided below

 - As soon as the reading list is finalized, the Hurford Center will send the texts to students so that they will be able to read them over the summer break.

 - Participants will provide a final assessment of the seminar experience in a form determined by the group.
 Final assessments usually come as individual reflections on the seminar but other forms may be used.

 - All books/materials/refreshments will be funded by the Hurford Center.
-In addition, each student receives a $150 book allowance to purchase materials related to the seminar topic.
+In addition, each student receives a $150 book/ materials allowance to purchase materials related to the seminar topic.
 The allowance will be paid as a reimbursement at the end of the Seminar once the final assessment is received.
-Reports are due by February 1, 2016.
+Reports are due by February 1, 2019.

 - The Center may also fund a visiting speaker who will address both the seminar group and the campus as a whole.